Arks-Layer/PSO2ENPatchCSV/readme.md

 Current status of tests and checks: [![CircleCI](https://circleci.com/gh/Arks-Layer/PSO2ENPatchCSV/tree/EN_Reboot.svg?style=svg)](https://circleci.com/gh/Arks-Layer/PSO2ENPatchCSV/tree/EN_Reboot)

 This repository is dedicated to translating NGS game texts from Japanese to English.
-Our goal is to complete the English translations first, so that it can be used to translate the game to other non-English languages.
+Our goal is to provide a way for existing players of the Japanese version of NGS to play in a language that is the most comfortable for them, or for players who do not agree with the Global version of the game (be it policies or general playerbase).

 We hope our disclosing of game texts and opening this repository will pave a quicker way for non-Japanese speaking ARKS to enjoy the game in their native languages in the future.